LinuxFan2718/MarriageDAO/README.md

 ## PROJECT NAME: Marriage DAO
 ### SUBMITTED BY: DAO House

 This repository contains the React website code for Marriage DAO.
-It is a website that allows users to connect their preferred web3 wallet to create a marriage contract to be stored on the "Polygon MainNet" Etherium blockchain network.
+It is a website that allows users to connect their preferred web3 wallet to create a marriage contract to be stored on the "Polygon MainNet" Etherium blockchain network through ThirdWeb's interface.

 <img className="gif" src='./src/assets/react-walletconnect-marriage-dao-miami-hack-week.png'/>
 <br/>